Car Insurance After a PIP Claim

 The amount you will pay after a PIP claim will vary considerably depending on your company and the circumstances of the claim.
 We generated a national average rate after a PIP claim by using a sample driving profile.
 USAA is the cheapest insurance provider after one PIP claim, followed by GEICO and State Farm.

-If you do not qualify for USAA, GEICO will be your next cheapest option at $657 for a six-month policy.
+If you do not qualify for USAA, Nationwide will be the most affordable at an annual rate of $1,476.

 The amount you will pay for car insurance after two PIP claims may vary considerably depending on your driving profile, location, and the circumstances surrounding the incidents.
 We generated a typical driver profile in order to provide average rates after PIP claims.